ghost-inspector/docker-test-runner/test-runner-standalone/README.md

 `APP_PORT` we've passed in `my-app:8000`, `my-app` will resolve to our running docker container that we named `my-app` and `8000` assumes that is the port that our application is running on.
 Finally we also connect this new container to the same `test-network` so all the DNS and networking magic can happen.
+Also note that you can send custom variables to the API call when we execute your test suite by using a custom environment variable named `GI_PARAM_varName` where `varName` is the name of your variable.
+This will be available in your Ghost Inspector tests under `{{varName}}` at runtime.

 Once this container fires up, it will perform the exact same set of actions as
 before: